Autism is a topic you’ve likely encountered at some point.

 Myths About Autism

-Thankfully, the increasing understanding, research, and definition of autism have improved over the years.
+While our understanding, research, and definition of autism have improved over the years, there is still work to be done to debunk the myths.

 Autism is a mental illness.